-Windows Defender Advanced Threat Protection (Windows Defender ATP), Microsoft’s endpoint protection platform, addresses this challenge by integrating with Azure Information Protection, Microsoft’s data classification, labeling, and protection solution.
+Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP), Microsoft’s endpoint protection platform, addresses this challenge by integrating with Azure Information Protection, Microsoft’s data classification, labeling, and protection solution.
 This integration empowers Windows to natively understand Azure Information Protection sensitivity labels, to provide visibility into sensitive data on endpoints, to protect sensitive data based on its content, and to detect and respond to post-breach malicious activity that involves or affects sensitive data.

-Windows Defender ATP is built into the OS, removing the need for deployment and agent maintenance, ensuring that end-user experience is not impacted when performing legitimate business workflows.
+Microsoft Defender ATP is built into the OS, removing the need for deployment and agent maintenance, ensuring that end-user experience is not impacted when performing legitimate business workflows.
 No on-premises infrastructure or endpoint agents are required.
 The seamless integration with Azure Information Protection reporting and management experience ensures that data administrators can continue to leverage their existing Azure Information Protection experience to manage these new capabilities.

 Discover sensitive documents on Windows devices

 It doesn’t end there.
-Being an endpoint protection suite, Windows Defender ATP monitors and calculates device machine risk level – an aggregated indicator of active security threats on each device.
+Being an endpoint protection suite, Microsoft Defender ATP monitors and calculates device machine risk level – an aggregated indicator of active security threats on each device.
 This data is also shared with Azure Information Protection reports, allowing data administrators to proactively understand whether sensitive corporate data resides on any compromised devices.
-To understand why the device is compromised, all it takes is a single click in the Azure Information Protection dashboard to be directed to that device’s record in Windows Defender ATP, where the administrator can investigate and mitigate detected security threats.
+To understand why the device is compromised, all it takes is a single click in the Azure Information Protection dashboard to be directed to that device’s record in Microsoft Defender ATP, where the administrator can investigate and mitigate detected security threats.